 The NEMCSA strategic planning process was designed for broad stakeholder engagement, thorough analysis of data and increased strategic focus on the most critical needs of those served by the Agency.
 Ten agency leaders representing the breadth of programs and services comprised the Strategic Planning Committee.
-As a result of COVID-19, the originally proposed face-to-face meetings were conducted via ZOOM over thirteen 3-hour meetings from July 8-September 30, 2020.
+As a result of COVID-19, the originally proposed face-to-face meetings were conducted via Zoom over thirteen 3-hour meetings from July 8-September 30, 2020.

-The plan has been built on the findings of the recently completed community needs assessment representing feedback from a broad stakeholder base including clients, community and staff.
-In addition a Board, Partner, Funder survey was completed to gather feedback on agency perception, needs of the community, strengths and areas of opportunity to best serve the region.
+The plan has been built on the findings of the recently completed community needs assessment representing stakeholder feedback from clients, community, and staff.
+Additionally, a Board, Partner, Funder survey was completed to gather feedback on agency perception, needs of the community, strengths, and areas of opportunity to best serve the region.